unitreerobotics/point_lio_unilidar/README.md

 # point_lio_unilidar

-## Introduction
+## 1. Introduction

-This repository adapts the state-of-the-art lidar inertial odometry algorithm, `Point-LIO`, for use with our lidar, `Unitree Lidar L1`.
+This repository adapts the state-of-the-art lidar inertial odometry algorithm, `Point-LIO`, for use with our lidar products:

-`Unitree Lidar L1` is a low-cost large-FOV 3D lidar, which possesses these features:
+- `Unitree Lidar L1`
+- `Unitree Lidar L2`

+Both `L1` and `L2` possess these features:
 - large field of view (360° × 90°)
 - non-repetitive scanning
-- low cost (only $349)
+- low cost
 - suitable for applications in low-speed mobile robots

-If you want to learn more about our lidar, you can refer to the official website for details.
+If you want to learn more about our lidar products, you can refer to the official website for details.
 - <https://m.unitree.com/en/LiDAR/>